zipperer/database_migration_with_michael/meetings/20231128/prepare_for_next_meeting/setups_to_consider/two_triggers_one_that_tracks_modifications_and_another_that_updates_modification_date_column/notes.md

 name `update_column_with_timestamp` is our choice.

 have not checked whether schema prefix `public.` required on name of table.
+[without `public` here this trigger works, but trigger below for table `edit_history` did not work without `public.` and did work with `public.`]

 `update_column_with_timestamp_1()` is the name of the function we created with `CREATE FUNCTION` followed by `()`.